opencog/opencog/README.md

 -------------
 To build and run OpenCog, the packages listed below are required.
 With a few exceptions, most Linux distributions will provide these packages.
-Users of Ubuntu 14.04 "Trusty Tahr" may use the dependency installer at `/scripts/octool`.
+Users of Ubuntu may use the dependency installer from the `/opencog/octool` repoitory.
 Users of any version of Linux may use the Dockerfile to quickly build a container in which OpenCog will be built and run.